 One turn-up for the books was the change in fortunes of the FTSE 100 Index.
 Large-cap UK companies have lagged global peers for years and years, yet since commodity prices and bond yields have leapt, the petrochemical, mining and pharmaceutical and utilities-heavy index has been like a buoy as other stock markets plunge deep underwater.
 While we are wary of the fragility of the UK economy, we have a healthy number of investments in multinationals who just happen to be listed here in the UK.
-Solid businesses that tended to go for a discount solely because they are priced in pounds, like miner Rio Tinto, oil major Shell, and electricity and pipe network National Grid.
+Solid businesses that tended to go for a discount solely because they are priced in pounds, like miner Rio Tinto and oil major Shell.
 During April the prices of shorter-dated US Treasury Inflation-Protected Securities (TIPS) began assuming a huge amount of inflation.
 Because of this increase in their price, we sold our US TIPS 0.125% 2024 bonds and replaced them with the cheaper US TIPS 0.125% 2031, which looked better value.

 We bought more conventional, fixed-rate bonds as well, as the rapid rise in yields made them more attractive.
-These included the US Treasury 1.875% 2032, the Australian Government 1% 2031, the Canadian Government 0.5% 2030 and the UK Treasury 4 1⁄2% 2032.
-We also bought a bunch of corporate debt as well, across a range of short and medium-term maturities and different credit qualities, such as the AXA 5.453% Floating Rate Subordinated Perpetual-2026, the Leeds Building Society 1.5% Floating Rate Note 2027 and the Heathrow Funding 7.125% 2024.
-We used cash we have been holding in the fund for just this sort of rainy day, so our cash holdings have fallen significantly.
+These included the US Treasury 1.875% 2032, the Australian Government 4.75% 2027, the Japanese Government 0.1% 2023 and the UK Treasury 4 1⁄4% 2032.